 This measure expands the existing Title 24, Part 6 requirement for kitchen exhaust transfer air to other types of exhaust systems, such as toilet exhaust and lab exhaust.
 This measure matches the same requirement that was added to ASHRAE 90.1 in 2013.
 It is a prescriptive measure and applies to most spaces that have a process exhaust airflow rate exceeding the airflow required for heating or cooling and that are adjacent to spaces that do not have high exhaust requirements.
 This eliminates the wasteful practice of providing 100 percent outside air or 100 percent supply air to spaces with high exhaust rates, and at the same time relieves air from other spaces in the same building, when the relieved air could have been transferred to the high exhaust space to reduce the total heating/cooling load.
-It is common practice, for example, to serve a toilet room with a VAV box sized to match the toilet exhaust requirement when the cfm required to meet the toilet room heating/cooling load or ventilation requirement is much smaller than the exhaust requirement.
+It is common practice, for example, to serve a toilet room with a VAV box sized to match the toilet exhaust requirement is much smaller than the exhaust requirement.
 A more efficient design is to only provide enough supply air to the toilet room to meet the cooling/ventilation loads and use transfer air to make up the difference of the required makeup air.